 If you feel that simple listings are not enough for your growing business, you can consider opening an eBay shop as a central shopping destination for all your items.

 And don’t worry about handling all your eBay orders, our cloud-based ERP solution can do it all for you, with integrations to eBay and a number of other channels and marketplaces.
-Sign up for your free trial now!
+Sign up for your free demo now!

 This is the second in a series of articles on selling on eBay.
 Find out more about out eBay integration for the complete list of resources.